ambellinger/Friend_Finder/README.md

 # FriendFinder
 FriendFinder helps you find a new friend.
-Answer a set of questions from a range of strongly disagree to strongly agree, you can match with some of the cutest, cuddlest pet friends.
+After answering a set of questions from a range of strongly disagree to strongly agree, you can match with some of the cutest, cuddlest pet friends.
 Once you finish answering, you are also added to the friend database so someone can match with you!

 ## Technologies Used
 * Javascript